CS-METIS/minimetis/README.md

 $ ./install_prerequisite
 ```
 - Then edit <code>metis.env</code> file
-Most of the time, you have have to set the environment variables PRIVATE_IF and DOMAIN.
+Most of the time, you have have only to set the environment variables PRIVATE_IF, DOMAIN and SHARED_STORAGE_SIZE.
 - Export environment variables
 ```bash
 $ source metis.env